R5meason/whats_the_number/README.md

 Originally titled "Guessing Game", the player could enter an unlimited amount of turns until the correct number was guessed and a 'You Win' message appeared on screen.

 Months later, I was thinking for a way to make the app more entertaining.
-I added a number of guesses allowed (5), and used an API from a gif generator site (Giphy) to display a random image if/when the player has won.
+I added a number of guesses allowed, and used an API from a gif generator site (Giphy) to display a random image if/when the player has won.